A brief look at how Quatre and Trowa are doing a month after the end of the curse.

 Quatre raised a brow.
 “Then don’t you think I deserve a turn?”

 And that did it.
-Though Quatre’s voice had been somewhat facetious, still definitely in the realm of flirtation and lightness so as not to make Trowa feel unduly pressured, even just the hint of an accusation of unfairness was apparently enough to tip Trowa’s mental scales.
+Though Quatre’s voice had been facetious, still definitely in the realm of flirtation and lightness so as not to make Trowa feel unduly pressured, even just the hint of an accusation of unfairness apparently tipped Trowa’s mental scales.

 “Yes,” Trowa said determinedly, “you do.”
 And he didn’t even add, as Quatre had been more than half expecting, some nonsense about Quatre deserving it better than Trowa could give it to him.
 He only accompanied Quatre into the bedroom with the air of one ready to do his best regardless, at least for the moment, of whether or not it would be good enough.

-Trowa had a fairly rigid set of superlatives, and felt himself in a decent position to determine that they were unlikely to change.
+Trowa had a fairly rigid set of superlatives, and felt himself in a decent position to consider them unlikely to change.
 Having lived over a hundred years, having endured decades of crushing remorse and despair, having felt that burden lifted in a blinding moment beyond all hope, it was no difficult task to assign best and worst to various experiences he’d had.
-And therefore he couldn’t say that this had been the best night of his life, or even the best hour of his life.
+And therefore he couldn’t say this had been the best night of his life, or even the best hour of his life.

 But it had been pretty damn close.

-But a tight and anxious expression was barely beginning to elbow its way past what he’d been wearing (which he was pretty sure was ‘dazed euphoria’) when he also began to notice that Quatre’s altered movements included a sort of continual stretching or shifting that seemed aimed at recapturing certain lost or fading sensations; and that his face, when it was visible between having his back to the bed and having turned off all the lights, bore an intense look of weary ecstasy, even triumph, that seemed to declare inarguably that all was well.
+But a tight and anxious expression had barely begun to elbow its way past what he’d been wearing (‘dazed euphoria’) when he also began to notice that Quatre’s altered movements included a sort of continual stretching or shifting seemingly aimed at recapturing certain lost or fading sensations; and that his face, when visible between having his back to the bed and having turned off all the lights, bore an intense look of weary ecstasy, even triumph, that seemed to declare inarguably all was well.

-Despite this, Trowa wasn’t entirely certain what he should say as Quatre returned to his side and started arranging bedding and body parts to his own satisfaction and comfort.
-Certainly something should to be said to let Quatre know he’d been right, that Trowa really had enjoyed this as much as Quatre had believed he would… and if Trowa could work up the nerve, there was even some teasing he’d like to enact… but how to begin?
+Despite this, Trowa couldn’t be certain what he should say as Quatre returned to his side and started arranging bedding and body parts to his own satisfaction and comfort.
+Something should be said to let Quatre know he’d been right, that Trowa really had enjoyed this as much as Quatre had believed he would… and if Trowa could work up the nerve, there was even some teasing he’d like to enact… but how to begin?

 “Was that a bad moment for it?”

-Quatre seemed to be attempting to restrain his laughter, but it wasn’t working.
+Quatre seemed to be attempting to restrain his laughter, but it didn’t work.
 Finally he remarked, “You know, sometimes I’m pretty sure at least some of your lack of self-confidence is put on, because I think that’s the most ridiculous question you’ve ever asked me.”

-It was interesting to hear his lover laughing at him, essentially making fun of him, and to have it be nevertheless so completely without sting.
-And Quatre had such a pleasant laugh… Trowa was smiling a little as he began sheepishly, “Well, I haven’t–”
+It interested Trowa to hear his lover laughing at him, essentially making fun of him, and to have it be nevertheless so completely without sting.
+And Quatre had such a pleasant laugh… Trowa smiled a little as he began sheepishly, “Well, I haven’t–”

 But Quatre interrupted him with, “Did you not notice that orgasm I had because you said that?
 Not that I wouldn’t have come eventually — because damn, Trowa — but, yes, I’d say that was a very good moment to say it.”